For urgent consular assistance call

 Medical facilities can rarely handle serious trauma or major medical care cases.

 If you become seriously ill or injured, you may need to be evacuated to a place with better facilities.
-Medical evacuation can be very expensive.
+Medical evacuation can be expensive and hard to organise.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.